sacha-l/substrate-seminar/README.md

 ## About Substrate seminar

 Substrate seminar is an online meet-up by Parity Technologies for learning all things [Substrate](https://substrate.io/).
-At Seminar, we're joined by developers building in the Polkadot ecosystem, whether they are core engineers from Parity, tooling engineers or parachain developers.
+At Seminar, we're joined by developers building in the Polkadot ecosystem &mdash; whether they are builders in the community building cool things, core blockchain engineers developing Substrate, tooling engineers or parachain developers &mdash; to learn from what they're working on.

 📅 Stay informed of upcoming seminars by adding the seminar schedule to your calendar using [this link](https://calendar.google.com/calendar/u/0?cid=Y192cXBsamk3cXY2ajBvcDVrbmdwMGR0cjUzc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 Seminar usually happens on Tuesday's at 4PM CET.